cjn4825/.dotfiles/README.md

 This includes config files needed for tmux, the multiplexer I use, so that I can have multiple terminals and windows open, and contains the logic of how it interacts with Neovim for seamless switching.

 ## fonts/firacode
-This includes the firacode font.
-The font allows for the use of devicons which make the whole look of neovim much better.
+This includes the Firacode font.
+The font allows for the use of devicons, which make the whole look of Neovim much better.

 # Skills Gained